SitePen/dgrid/doc/migration-guide.md

 ### draggable

-Not yet applicable until the Column DnD plugin is implemented.
+Not yet applicable, at least until the Column Reordering extension is implemented.

 ### formatter